How do pound shops stay afloat? What is "anchored pricing"? Read our guide to psychological pricing to find out.

 Psychological pricing is a strategy based on the idea that certain prices psychologically affect consumers in different ways.

 Capitalism is complex and simply marking a price down isn’t enough to maximise profits.
-That’s why sales professionals employ psychological tactics to gain an edge.
+That’s why marketers mark employ psychological tactics to gain an edge.
 We like to think we’re above these Jedi mind tricks and we have an abundance of choice.
 But studies have shown they can work.

 Examples of psychological pricing